Best Practices: Increasing Response Rates

 • Take into account the mindset of students, such as whether they are currently attending classes or if it is during midterm or finals season.

-• Include an estimated time for completing the survey in the invitation, typically around 15 to 20 minutes.
+• Include an estimated time for completing the survey in the invitation, typically around 15 to 20 minutes

 • Hide irrelevant questions (Benchworks support can do this upon request)

 • Utilize the strategy of sending all reminder emails to increase response rates.
+We suggest spacing the reminders one week apart.
+They only go to non responders.

-• It is recommended to keep surveys open for a duration of one month for current students and extend it to two months for alumni.
+• It is recommended to keep surveys open for a duration of one month before graduation for current students and extend it to two months for alumni.
 This allows participants ample time to complete the survey at their convenience and increases the likelihood of receiving a higher number of responses.

 • Avoid conducting surveys during holiday periods.